izatwin/eventor/tests/Sprint_3_Test_Cases.md

 ### Test 8: Notification Opt-Out
 1. Navigate to a profile of a user who you are currently opted into notifications for.
 2. Opt out of notifications or unfollow the user.
+3. Ensure the option to opt into notificaitons disappears.
-3. Ensure when they post, you do not get notified.
+4. Ensure when they post, you do not get notified.

 ### Test 9: Viewing Notifications
 1. Receive a notification from someone you have opted into notifications for.